With beautiful beaches, clear waters and plentiful wildlife, the Seychelles are an idyllic place for a small ship cruise.

 - What to pack - One of the biggest appeals of the Seychelles is the long warm sunny days and cool sea breezes.
 The climate is excellent but it does require some preparation, be sure to bring plenty of high factor suncream you are pretty close to the equator after all.
-For those looking to do lots of wildlife tours and hiking comfortable waterproof shoes are a must as well as warm clothing for the evenings and occasional shower.
+For those looking to do lots of wildlife tours and hiking comfortable waterproof shoes are a must as well as warm clothing for the evenings.

 - Seychelles Travel Advice - Visitors do not need to have a visa prior to flying to the Seychelles however you will need to provide a few things in order to receive on when you get there.
 Normally a passport valid until at least the date you leave as well as a return ticket are needed.
 Often you will be asked to prove that you have one hundred and fifty dollars for every day of your stay, it is possible to show cash or credit card statements.You will also have to show that you have somewhere to stay so you should have your cruise booking information and details of any hotel you intend to stay in before or after the trip.